Exploring Minimum Viable Issuance (MVI)

 The yield from REV can be defined as:

 This is calculated as the annual amount of extracted MEV divided by the staked amount.
-Specifically, when are substituted, the value of is approximately 1%.

 These yields indicate that the issuance yield based on the current demand curve varies inversely with the staked amount.
 In other words, as more stakers participate, rewards decrease.